 Most newer motherboards support TPM, so if you’re looking for one having this feature, you should consider these gaming motherboards.

-It’s not mandatory to use a gaming motherboard, but since these are high-end models, they have all the latest features.
+Moreover, it’s not mandatory to use a gaming motherboard, but since these are high-end models, they have all the latest features.

-If you don’t want to buy a gaming motherboard, most newer motherboards have support for TPM, so feel free to pick any model that works for you.
+However, if you don’t want to buy a gaming motherboard, most newer motherboards have support for TPM, so feel free to pick any model that works for you.

 Why should I use TPM?

 Windows TPM provides a layer of hardware security to your device, and it can help you protect your login credentials from hackers.

 This feature is also used for file encryption, so if you want to ensure that your files are perfectly safe from unauthorized access, you need to use it.

 As you can see, it’s possible to install Windows 11 without TPM, but it might require that you modify the registry or modify the ISO file.

 Furthermore, if you still plan to disable this feature, we recommend using the method that is approved by Microsoft, since it will cause the least problems to your PC.

 However, if you wish to buy a TPM 2.0 chip, take a look at our post on where to buy them and price comparisons.